goreleaser/goreleaser/README.md

 - GoReleaser uses the latest [Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) of your repository, so you need to [create a tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Annotated-Tags) first.

-- Now you can run `releaser` at the root of your repository:
+- Now you can run `goreleaser` at the root of your repository:

 ```sh
 curl -s https://raw.githubusercontent.com/goreleaser/get/master/latest | bash